PD75/practical-startpage/README.md

 Chrome Extension that replaces the default newtab.
 Install from [Practical Startpage in chrome store]

 ### About
-Startpage focuses on making you existing data available to you simple way.
+Startpage focuses on making your existing data available to you simple way.

 Practical Startpage is for those that want a functional startpage, allowing easy access to chrome data, such as bookmarks and history.